emissary-ingress/emissary/docs/user-guide/with-istio.md

 Once you've downloaded `micromaze.yaml`, you can deploy the `micromaze` app into the Istio mesh using `bash`:

 ```
+export MANAGER_HUB="docker.io/istio"
+export MANAGER_TAG="0.1.2"
 kubectl apply -f <(istioctl kube-inject -f micromaze.yaml)
 ```

-`istioctl kube-inject` reads the YAML definition handed to it and outputs a modified version that includes an appropriately-configured Envoy sidecar; we use it here with the `<()` construct of `bash` to pass that modified output to `kubectl apply` as a file.
+`istioctl kube-inject` reads the YAML definition handed to it and outputs a modified version that includes an appropriately-configured Envoy sidecar; we use it here with the `<()` construct of `bash` to pass that modified output to `kubectl apply` as a file. `MANAGER_HUB` and `MANAGER_TAG` are needed for `istioctl kube-inject` to know what exactly to inject.

 Once this is done, `kubectl get pods` should show quite a few pods running: